The Science of a Scattered Mind

 If you’ve ever blamed yourself for not being “disciplined enough” or “productive enough,” it’s time to shift that narrative.

-Modern neuroscience shows that our brains are constantly under siege, not from a lack of willpower, but from information overload and nonstop task-switching.
+Modern neuroscience shows that our brains are constantly under siege.
+This isn't due to a lack of willpower but rather information overload and nonstop task-switching.

-Your prefrontal cortex, the part of your brain responsible for focus, planning, and decision-making, is powerful, but limited.
+Your prefrontal cortex is the part of your brain responsible for focus, planning, and decision-making.
+It is powerful but limited.
 When it's flooded with distractions, open tasks, and unclear priorities, it begins to shut down.
-And you’re left feeling foggy, frustrated, and stuck.
+You may feel foggy, frustrated, and stuck.

 In a study published in Nature Communications, researchers found that the average person switches tasks every 47 seconds.
 That’s more than 1,000 mental shifts a day, each one draining your focus just a little more.